 King was an accomplished artist who exhibited between 1885 and 1891, particularly at the Glasgow Institute of the Fine Arts.
 In 1891 he had been amongst those who appended their name to the request that the Corporation of Glasgow should purchase Whistler’s Arrangement in Grey and Black (commonly known as Portrait of Thomas Carlyle).
+He was also an acknowledged expert in neuroptera, the class of flying insects with net-like wings, and published widely on this subject.
 At GSA, King lectured in the ornament classes, before moving to geometry, perspective and plant form.
 He also acted as Conservator, and was charged with looking after School property, safe-keeping student work, preparing works for exhibition and inspection by the Masters, and engaging life models.
 In 1909, with the opening of the School’s first purpose-built library designed by Charles Rennie Mackintosh, he was employed full-time as Librarian.
 A 1907 portrait of him by David Forrester Wilson is in the collection of the Hunterian Art Gallery.

 After King’s retirement, formal responsibility for the library moved to James P. Halcrow, a GSA administrator.
 It seems however, that much of the running and management of the library was left to a Miss Wyper, of which little else is recorded.
 We would be fascinated to learn more about her and her time at GSA.

 |1934-1941||Ian Fleming (1906-1994)